What is an EIN?

 Obtaining an EIN is a crucial step for many business activities, ensuring compliance with IRS regulations and facilitating smooth business operations.

-Online: Go to the IRS EIN application page.
-Click on “Apply Online Now” and follow the prompts.
+Online: Go to the IRS EIN application online page.
+Click on “Apply For EIN Online Now” and follow the prompts.

 What if I don’t have a Social Security number?
 Can I still get an Employer Identification Number (EIN)?